Valien/Bash-alicious/README.md

 Oh hai.

-Here be a few bash files that I've collected and use.
+Here be a few bash files that I've collected, written, and use.
 Feel free to utilize as well!

 Here are some other very cool script repos: